 One may in principle use a photomultiplier tube for the pulse detection, since photomultipliers offer the combination of high sensitivity and high bandwidth.
 However, the photocathode needs to be sensitive for the relevant wavelengths, and the achievable quantum efficiency in the 1.5-μm telecom wavelength region is quite poor.
 Also, photomultipliers are comparatively bulky and need a very high operation voltage.
 For such reasons, one would typically prefer to use an avalanche photodiode.

-Typically, the time-dependent detector output will be connected to an analog-to-digital converter (e.g. part of a sampling card), which digitizes the values with a certain sampling rate according to the required spatial resolution.
+Typically, the time-dependent detector output will be connected to an analog-to-digital converter (e.g. part of a sampling card) within the reflectometer, which digitizes the values with a certain sampling rate according to the required spatial resolution.
 A microprocessor can then be used to do the required number of acquisitions and provide an averaged OTDR trace.
 Additional data processing can be applied with suitable software.

 Also apply masking techniques for improving the signal quality.
 For example, one may deactivate the photodetector at times where a strong signal is expected in order to more accurately measure what comes behind it.